 In addition to historical facts or statements of current condition, this report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 Forward-looking statements contained in this report are based on our current plans, expectations, hopes, beliefs, intentions or strategies concerning future developments and their impact on us.
 Forward-looking statements contained in this report constitute our expectations or forecasts of future events as of the date this report was filed with the Securities and Exchange Commission and are not statements of historical fact.
 You can identify these statements by the fact that they do not relate strictly to historical or current facts.
-Such statements may include words such as "anticipate," "will," "estimate," "expect," "project," "intend," "should," "plan," "believe," "hope," and other words and terms of similar meaning in connection with any discussion of, among other things, future operating or financial performance, strategic initiatives and business strategies, regulatory or competitive environments, the commercialization of Optune and our other delivery systems, our intellectual property and delivery system research and development.
+Such statements may include words such as "anticipate," "will," "estimate," "expect," "project," "intend," "should," "plan," "believe," "hope," and other words and terms of similar meaning in connection with any discussion of, among other things, future operating or financial performance, strategic initiatives and business strategies, regulatory or competitive environments, the commercialization of Optune for current and future indications, our intellectual property and Optune research and development.
 In particular, these forward-looking statements include, among others, statements about:

-- our research and development, clinical trial and commercialization activities and projected expenditures; - the further commercialization of Optune and our delivery system candidates; - our business strategies and the expansion of our sales and marketing efforts in the United States and in other countries; - the market acceptance of Optune and our other delivery systems by patients, physicians, third-party payers and others in the healthcare and scientific community; - our plans to pursue the use of Tumor Treating Fields delivery systems for the treatment of solid tumor cancers other than GBM; - our estimates regarding revenues, expenses, capital requirements and needs for additional financing; - our ability to obtain regulatory approvals for the use of Tumor Treating Fields in cancers other than GBM and any future delivery systems; - our ability to acquire the supplies needed to manufacture our delivery systems from third-party suppliers; - our ability to manufacture adequate supply; - our ability to secure adequate coverage from third-party payers to reimburse us for our delivery systems; - our ability to receive reimbursement from third-party payers for use of our delivery systems; - our ability to maintain and develop our intellectual property position; - our cash needs; and - our prospects, financial condition and results of operations.
+- our research and development, clinical trial and commercialization activities and projected expenditures; - the further commercialization of Optune for current and future indications; - our business strategies and the expansion of our sales and marketing efforts in the United States and in other countries; - the market acceptance of Optune for current and future indications by patients, physicians, third-party payers and others in the healthcare and scientific community; - our plans to pursue the use of Optune for the treatment of solid tumor cancers other than GBM; - our estimates regarding revenues, expenses, capital requirements and needs for additional financing; - our ability to obtain regulatory approvals for the use of Optune and any future delivery systems in cancers other than GBM; - our ability to acquire from third-party suppliers the supplies needed to manufacture Optune; - our ability to manufacture adequate supply; - our ability to secure and maintain adequate coverage from third-party payers to reimburse us for Optune and the use of software and systems to support and optimize the delivery of treatment with Optune for current and future indications; - our ability to receive payment from third-party payers for use of Optune and the use of software and systems to support and optimize the delivery of treatment with Optune for current and future indications; - our ability to maintain and develop our intellectual property position; - · our cash needs; and - our prospects, financial condition and results of operations.